sasha543359/MediaMeld/README.md

-# MediaMed

 **Description**

-InstaVid Pro is a C# application that automates video processing and uploading for social media.
+This is a C# application that automates video processing and uploading for social media.
 This application receives a TikTok video link through a Telegram bot, downloads the video to the local PC, processes it using FFmpeg, and then uploads the edited video to Instagram via Selenium.
 Additionally, the application uses AutoIt to automate the file selection process for uploading.

 **Features**